huggingface/blog/leaderboards-on-the-hub-decodingtrust.md

 Notes:
 - Make sure your model is public!
 - We don't yet support models that require `use_remote_code=True`.
 But we are working on it, stay posted!

-Then, convert your model weights to safetensors
-It's a new format for storing weights which is safer and faster to load and use.
-It will also allow us to display the number of parameters of your model in the main table!

 Finally, use the ["Submit here!" panel in our leaderboard](https://huggingface.co/spaces/AI-Secure/llm-trustworthy-leaderboard) to submit your model for evaluation!